USEPA/e-manifest/docs/src/Services/Manifest/update.md

 The Update service updates an existing Manifest.
 The service requires that the industry system submits a complete Manifest JSON in order to update a manifest.
-Individual Manifest fields cannot be updated via this service, only the entire manifest.
-The update service accepts Manifest data in JSON format compliant with the e-Manifest JSON schema ([e-Manifest JSON Schema](https://github.com/USEPA/e-manifest/blob/master/Services-Information/Schema/emanifest.json)) and can also accept a Manifest attachment for the "DataImage5Copy" and "Image" submission types (Scanned Signed Paper Manifest Image pdf).
-Manifest JSON must contain the Manifest Tracking Number generated for that manifest by the Save Manifest service.
+Individual Manifest fields cannot be updated via this service, only the entire manifest (see the [manifest correct service](./correct.md) docs for making post-shipment corrections).
+The update service accepts Manifest data in JSON format compliant with the e-Manifest JSON schema ([e-Manifest JSON Schema](https://github.com/USEPA/e-manifest/blob/master/Services-Information/Schema/emanifest.json)) and can also accept a Manifest attachment for the `"DataImage5Copy"` and `"Image"` submission types (Scanned Signed Paper
+Manifest Image pdf).
+Manifest JSON must contain the Manifest Tracking Number generated for that manifest by the [Save Manifest service](./save.md).
 The Save manifest service must be invoked prior to the Update Manifest service for any manifest.
 The following submission types are supported:

-- "FullElectronic"
+- `"FullElectronic"`
-- "DataImage5Copy"
+- `"DataImage5Copy"`
-- "Image"
+- `"Image"`
-- "Hybrid"
+- `"Hybrid"`

-For "FullElectronic" and "Hybrid" submission types, the Manifest can be updated with "Pending" or "Scheduled" statuses.
+For`"FullElectronic"`and`"Hybrid"`submission types, the Manifest can be updated with "Pending" or "Scheduled" statuses.
 For these submission types the transition to the next statuses after "Scheduled" will be done by e-Manifest.

-For "DataImage5Copy" and "Image" submission types the Manifest status shall not be submitted.
+For `"DataImage5Copy"` and `"Image"` submission types the Manifest status shall not be submitted.
 For this submission type the status transition will be done by e-Manifest.

-Signed manifests of any submission types cannot be Updated via Update service.
-"Image" Manifests submitted via mail cannot be updated via Update service at any time.For the "DataImage5Copy" and "Image" submission types the service supports receiving the scanned document attachment (Printed, Signed, Scanned Manifest form-2050).
+Signed manifests of any submission types cannot be Updated via Update service. `"Image"` Manifests submitted via mail cannot be updated via Update service at any time.For the `"DataImage5Copy"` and `"Image"` submission types the service supports receiving the scanned document attachment (Printed, Signed, Scanned Manifest form-2050).
 Manifest attachment shall be passed as a multipart binary content.
 (See sample client implementation for details).
-For the "DataImage5Copy" submission type if the Manifest contains an attachment the following metadata JSON elements shall be presented in the Manifest JSON:
+For the `"DataImage5Copy"` submission type if the Manifest contains an attachment the following metadata JSON elements shall be presented in the Manifest JSON: